 Can You Go RV Camping at Tombigbee State Park?

 If you're in need of a hot shower while staying at Tombigbee State Park, there's an on-site bathhouse for that purpose.
-The bathhouse also has laundry facilities in case you need to wash your dirty clothes either before or after washing yourself!
+The bathhouse also has laundry facilities in case you need to wash clothes during your stay.

 You can reserve RV campsites at Tombigbee State Park up to 24 months in advance via Reserve America.